shacker/pluto-rt/README.md

 This system solves that by using a library called [QR3](https://pypi.org/project/qr3/), which utilizes Redis as a message queuing service.
-Messages can be placed on the queue and their order is remembered automatically.
+Messages can be placed on the queue and their order is remembered.
 As messages are retrieved from the queue, it automatically delivers the oldest ones first.
-Retrieved messages are automatically removed from the queue, so that the oldest ones are always the ones you want to see next.

 https://user-images.githubusercontent.com/102694/233860792-652f8790-6f31-4dd8-8c37-fc479171c576.mov

 The overall strategy is this:

 1. Invoke your background processor (worker) with a unique queue name
 1. The worker places messages onto the queue, associated with that name
 1. A private internal API retrieves and removes the oldest `n` messages from that queue
-1. Javascript polling from the web view appends the results of each gulp to a display table
+1. HTMX polling from the web view appends the results of each gulp to a display table

 ## Prerequisites